shikshantar/artexposition2020/readme.txt

 DIRECTORY STRUCTURE ---------------

-all the directories are paths of the website (like "StudentDirectory" and "Showcase") the only important directories are
+all the directories are paths of the website (like "StudentDirectory" and "Portfolio") the only important directories are
 - /api/
 	this directory will contain all the data in a pseudo filesystem, with inodes